Constitution of Brazil

-The Constitution of the Federative Republic of Brazil or Federal Constitution 1988 (Constituição da República Federativa do Brasil ou Constituição Federal de 1988) is the supreme law of Brazil.
+The Constitution of the Federative Republic of Brazil or 1988 Federal Constitution (Constituição da República Federativa do Brasil ou Constituição Federal de 1988) is the supreme law of Brazil.
 It is the foundation and source of the legal authority underlying the existence of Brazil and the federal government of Brazil.
 It replaced the autocratic 1967 constitution capping 21 years of military dictatorship and establishing Brazil's current republic, often referred to as the New Republic.
 Made in the light of the Brazilian transition to democracy, it resignified the role of the state in the citizens' lives, providing a vast system of human and individual rights protection, social welfare, and democratic tools.

 Overview

 The 1988 Brazilian Constitution is the seventh enacted since the country's independence in 1822, and the sixth since the proclamation of the republic in 1889.
 It was promulgated on 5 October 1988, after a two-year process in which it was written from scratch.